ninahonyango/Packet-Capture-Analysis/README.md

 - **Attack Timeline**: The flow of the attack—from initial access attempts to file transfer activities—was effectively visualized using Wireshark's Flow Graph feature.

-- **Attack Summary**: Attack Summary: A brute-force attack was executed using Hydra targeting the FTP service on Metasploitable2.
-The attacker (192.168.56.101) attempted multiple logins using the username msfadmin and a password wordlist.
-Wireshark revealed a successful login using the password msfadmin, followed by manual FTP activity including file transfers (RETR, STOR).
+- **Attack Summary**: A brute-force attack was executed using Hydra targeting the FTP service on Metasploitable2 of IP 192.168.56.102.
+The attacker machine Kali of IP 192.168.56.101 attempted multiple logins using the username `msfadmin` and a password wordlist.
+Wireshark revealed a successful login using the password `msfadmin`, followed by manual FTP file transfers (RETR, STOR).
 All traffic was unencrypted, exposing credentials and data in transit.

 ### 🧠 Key Takeaways